Intel joins Verizon to accelerate 5G innovations

 As Verizon and Intel collaborate on 5G, the companies are also partnering on broader network transformation initiatives that will help Verizon optimise its current network and enable next-generation network architecture.

-"Intel's expertise in computing from the device to the network to the data centre and Verizon's strong network technology allow the two companies to bring a unique perspective to 5G as computing and communications converge," says Aicha Evans, Intel vice president and general manager Communication and Devices Group.
+"Intel's expertise in computing from the device to the network to the data center and Verizon's strong network technology allow the two companies to bring a unique perspective to 5G as computing and communications converge," says Aicha Evans, Intel vice president and general manager Communication and Devices Group.

 "Together the two companies will lay the foundation for the next generation networks to achieve the 5G deployment goals,” Evans says.